 - Not enough riders are asking for it.
 Just because we get used to something (like a certain length crank) doesn’t mean it is optimal.

 Pro riders and bike manufacturers need to be the impetus that drives the change to shorter crank possibilities for XC and trail mountain bikes.
-While a few months of muscle adaptation may be required before the full benefit is realized, I encourage many pro mountain bike riders to try a shorter crank.
-I would not limit this to just smaller riders either; a number of Team Sky’s pro road riders used shorter cranks this year.
+While a few months of muscle adaptation may be required before the full benefit is realized, I encourage many pro mountain bike riders (especially those on the shorter side) to try a shorter crank.
+I would not limit this to just smaller riders either; a number of Team Sky’s pro road riders used shorter cranks this year on the road.

 And to bike manufacturers, I ask why a 170mm crank on a 48cm road bike is almost universally considered unacceptably long today and the same is not true on mountain bikes?